Sihar Sitorus

-Sihar Pangihutan Hamonangan Sitorus Pane (born 12 July 1968) is an Indonesian politician and businessman who is a member of the People's Representative Council.
+Sihar Pangihutan Hamonangan Sitorus Pane (born 12 July 1968) is an Indonesian politician and businessman who is a member of the House of Representatives of the Indonesian Democratic Party of Struggle, having served since 2019.
 He took part in the 2018 North Sumatra gubernatorial election as a vice-governor candidate to Djarot Saiful Hidayat.

 Biography

 Sitorus was born in Jakarta on 12 July 1968, and studied there until he graduated from high school in 1987.
-Afterwards, he earned a bachelor's degree in business administration from the University of Arizona in 1991, then a MBA from Creighton University in 1993.
+Afterwards, he earned a bachelor's degree in business administration from the University of Arizona in 1991, then an MBA from Creighton University in 1993.
 After his studies, he began to work at Freeport Indonesia as an accountant until 1995, then for a time at the Indonesian Stock Exchange.

 His later business includes an oil palm plantation in Maluku.
 He also owns F.C.V.
-Dender E.H., a Belgian Division 1 football club.
+Dender E.H., a Belgian football club that earned its second ever promotion to the top flight in 2024.

 In 2018, he ran as the running mate of Djarot Saiful Hidayat for the 2018 North Sumatra gubernatorial election, the pair being defeated by Edy Rahmayadi and Musa Rajekshah.
-He then was elected into the People's Representative Council in the 2019 legislative election, representing North Sumatra's 2nd electoral district.
+He then was elected into the House of Representatives in the 2019 legislative election, representing North Sumatra's 2nd electoral district.
+He was reelected for a second term in the 2024 election with 86,341 votes.